Paralanguage: Mhm

 The "mhm" utterance is often used in narrative interviews, such as an interview with a disaster survivor or sexual violence victim.
-In this kind of interview, it's better for the interviewers or counselors not to intervene too much when an interviewee is talking.
+In this kind of interview, it is better for the interviewers or counselors not to intervene too much when an interviewee is talking.
 The "mhm" assures the interviewee that they are being heard and can continue their story.
 Observing emotional differences and taking care of an interviewee's mental status is an important way to find slight changes during conversation.

 Huh?

-"Huh?", meaning "what? (that is, used when an utterance by another is not fully heard or requires clarification), is an essentially universal expression, but may be a normal word (learned like other words) and not paralanguage.
-If it is a word, it is a rare (or possibly even unique) one, being found with basically the same sound and meaning in almost all languages.
+"Huh?", meaning "what?" (that is, used when an utterance by another is not fully heard or requires clarification), is an essentially universal expression, but may be a normal word (learned like other words) and not paralanguage.

+Huh is claimed to be a universal syllable.
+A 2013 study suggested that the word/syllable huh is perhaps the most recognized syllable throughout the world.
+It is an interrogative which crosses geography, language, cultures and nationalities.

 Physiology of paralinguistic comprehension

 fMRI studies

 Several studies have used the fMRI paradigm to observe brain states brought about by adjustments of paralinguistic information.
 One such study investigated the effect of interjections that differed along the criteria of lexical index (more or less "wordy") as well as neutral or emotional pronunciation; a higher hemodynamic response in auditory cortical gyri was found when more robust paralinguistic data was available.
 Some activation was found in lower brain structures such as the pons, perhaps indicating an emotional response.